Verifying Pufferfish Privacy in Hidden Markov Models

 A \emph{Markov Chain} $K = (S, p)$ consists of a finite set $S$ of \emph{states} and a \emph{transition distribution} $p : S \times S \rightarrow \bbfRU$ such that $\sum_{t \in S} p (s, t) = 1$ for every $s \in S$.
 A \emph{Hidden Markov Model} (HMM) $H = (K, \Obs, o)$ is a Markov chain $K = (S, p)$ with a finite set $\Obs$ of \emph{observations} and an \emph{observation distribution} $o : S \times \Obs \rightarrow \bbfRU$ such that $\sum_{\obs \in \Obs} o (s, \obs) = 1$ for every $s \in S$.
 Intuitively, the states of HMMs are not observable.
 External observers do not know the current state of an HMM.
 Instead, they have a state distribution (called \emph{information state}) $\pi : S \rightarrow [0, 1]$ with $\sum_{s \in S} \pi (s) = 1$ to represent the likelihood of each state in an HMM.

 Let $H = ((S, p), \Obs, o)$ be an HMM and $\pi$ an initial state distribution.
 The HMM $H$ can be seen as a (randomized) generator for sequences of observations.
-The following procedure generates observation sequences of an arbitrary length: \begin{enumerate} \item $t \leftarrow 0$. \item Choose an initial state $s_0 \in S$ by the initial state distribution $\pi$. \item Choose an observation $\omega_t$ by the observation distribution $o (s_t, \bullet)$. \item Choose a next state $s_{t+1}$ by the transition distribution $p (s_t, \bullet)$. \item $t \leftarrow t + 1$ and go to \ref{hmm:repeat}. \end{enumerate}
+The following procedure generates observation sequences of an arbitrary length: